- About Us

-During a professional dental cleaning or at a pre-dental exam, Dr. Lesser will examine your pet's mouth for chips, fractures or surface defects.
+During a professional dental cleaning or at a pre-dental exam, the doctor will examine your pet's mouth for chips, fractures or surface defects.
 These types of injuries can often lead to root exposure or sensitivity causing pain.

 A professional dental cleaning requires your pet be under anesthesia.
 This is to prevent any debris or bacteria removed from the surface of the teeth from traveling to the lungs.
 The first step is to remove the tartar from the surface of the teeth using an ultrasonic scaler.
 This scaler uses high frequency vibrations to pulse through the layers of tartar and plaque on each tooth.
 The scaler can also clean the area just under the gums removing debris, not obvious to the eye.
 This debris is washed away with a spray of water.
 After scaling, the teeth are polished with a fine grit prophy paste to remove grooves or defects in the surface of the teeth.

-During the professional dental, Dr. Lesser will probe the teeth with a periodontal probe to measure gum pockets around each tooth.
+During the professional dental, a periodontal probe is used to measure gum pockets around each tooth.
 These pockets are signs of disease or decreased ligament attachments to the roots.
 Often these pockets can signify possible extractions.

 Dental radiographs (x-rays) are utilized to assess the extent of disease.
 These images allow thorough evaluation of the inside of the tooth as well as the root structures below the gum line.
 Specifically, they can help to determine the degree of root decay or bone loss.
 During the procedure, our staff may email images of your pet's mouth to share medical information with you as we obtain it.
 Dental radiographs play a large part in determining the nature and extent of medical care that is provided during the anesthetic procedure.

-All of these tools enable Dr. Lesser and the NOAH medical care team to provide optimal dental health care.
+All of these tools enable your pet's doctor and medical care team to provide optimal dental health care.

 If you have questions, would like more information, or need an appointment, please call Norwich Regional Animal Hospital at 802.296.CARE (2273)